liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 ##### Creating a display page

 There are two ways of creating a display page.
-You can configure a *Content Display Page* template, which automatically creates everything you need, or you can create one manually.
+You can use a *Content Display Page* template, which automatically creates everything you need, or you can create one manually.
 The Content Display Page template is found under *Page Templates* in the Portal section of the Control Panel.

 To create a display page manually, add an Asset Publisher to a page.
-Then configure it to be the Default Asset Publisher of the page.
-This directs the system where to display the content if several Asset Publishers are in the same page.
+Then make it the Default Asset Publisher for the page.
+This defines this Asset Publisher as the one that displays the content if several Asset Publishers are on the same page.
 Set this up by clicking *Configuration* on your Asset Publisher.
 Under the *Setup* tab, navigate to *Display Settings* and check the checkbox labeled *Set as the Default Asset Publisher for This Page*.

-Once you've given an article its default display page, the article's links will redirect the user to its default display page.
-To see how this works add an Asset Publisher to another page, like the Home page of the newspaper, and configure it to *View in a Specific Portlet*.
+Once you've given an article its default display page, links to the article redirect the user to its default display page.
+To see how this works, add an Asset Publisher to another page, like the Home page of the newspaper, and configure it to *View in a Specific Portlet*.
 This setting is found in the *Asset Link Behavior* menu under Display Settings.
 If you click on the link,